incture/cw-eslint/README.md

 },
 ```

-After saving the changes run the script to format the code and see error and warning.
+After saving the changes run the script to format the code and see error and warning, for fix.

 > `npm run format && npm run lint`